My cozy winter blankets in overlay mosaic crochet

 Pattern

-Winter Wonderland Mosaic Cal
+Winter Wonderland Mosaic CAL

 available on Ravelry